gknam/pubmed-top-authors/README.md

 Data are reorganised.
 Then, using [D3.js](https://d3js.org/), each author's publication counts are visualised in interactive plots (1) per year and (2) per journal.

+\*Version 1 is less reliable for the following reasons.
+This website's database is initially empty and the complete update is expected to take a few months.
+Once update is completed, Pubmed's database is checked for updates every 10 mintues.
+Each new update is expected to take some time (e.g. it will likely take a few hours on my computer (Lenovo T500, Intel Core 2 Duo processor T9600 (2.80 GHz), 8GB RAM).

-\*PostgreSQL would be a more appropriate choice than SQLite.
+\*\*PostgreSQL would be a more appropriate choice than SQLite.
 This is because SQLite DB gets locked for a few milliseconds each time it gets updated, and DB is inaccessible during this.
 This is likely to be disruptive because the DB update constantly runs in the background.